SESAME-Synchrotron/BEATS_Dashboard/docs/source/install.rst

 Pyhon packages:
 ...............

 The list below contains the list of python packages needed for the scanning tool to run.
-After activating the python virtual environment (by typing **p3** in the terminal), you can use **pip** to install them in the virtual environment or you can copy this list in a text file (requirements.txt) and install them at once using this command (pip install -r requirements.txt)
+You can copy this list in a text file (requirements.txt) and install them at once using this command (pip install -r requirements.txt)

 ::